 Mile 50.67 – Cow Camp Rapid: Class II.
 Low water causes this boulder field to appear.
 Guide’s have seen massive logs stuck in the center channel (the easiest line) so be sure to be vigilant, otherwise this rapid is inconsequential.

 Mile 51 – Underwater Canyon Rapid: Class II.
 As the water drops, some rock ledge appear on river right, stay left of center to avoid this.

 Mile 51.1 – Underwater Canyon: The calm section after the small rapid has an awesome canyon underwater.
 Rock ledges drop away at the center of the river leaving a deep ravine that is primed for snorkeling.
 Also here are some wonderful pictographs on the trail that leads to the cliff wall above the river.
 The pictograph site offers a great view of the canyon as well.
-Click here for a detailed description.
+Learn more about Underwater Canyon.

 Mile 52.52 – Cave Camp: River Right.
 While a small camp, it is sitting on a wonderful river bend and offers access to the hot springs across the river.

 Mile 52.54 – Hospital Bar Hotsprings: River Left.
 On the far upstream side of Hospital Bar camp is Hospital Bar Hotsprings.
 These springs are right on the river.
-Click here for a detailed description.
+Learn more about Hospital Bar Hotsprings.